Clay Aiken: 2009–2011: Tried and True

 On August 10, 2009, it was announced on Aiken's official website that he had signed with Decca Records and he would have new music out by early 2010.
 Performing the songs from his new album, Tried and True, Aiken held a one night only concert at the Raleigh Memorial Auditorium in Raleigh, North Carolina on March 12, 2010.
 The concert, filmed for PBS broadcast, included guest appearances by Ruben Studdard and Linda Eder.
 Eder joined Aiken on stage for their duet of "Crying", which they recorded for his album.
 The album was released on June 1, 2010, and features songs popular in the 1950s and 1960s, including two Aiken covered during his run on American Idol, "Mack the Knife" and "Unchained Melody".
 In conjunction with the PBS special a companion DVD, Tried & True Live!, was released on July 27, 2010.
 A tour to promote the album is planned for early 2014.

 2011–present: Steadfast and Christmas Bells Are Ringing

 On December 20, 2011, Aiken released a new single, "Bring Back My Love" under the Decca Label.
 The single is his first original song since the release of his album On My Way Here in 2008.
 On March 27, 2012, Aiken released Steadfast, a new album of previous recordings and songs only sung in concerts.
 The album debuted at number 120 on the Billboard 200 chart with sales of 4,000 in the first week.

 On November 22, 2024, Aiken released a new holiday album, Christmas Bells Are Ringing.
 Aiken has released three new singles, a Father's Day version of his song "Measure of a Man" and two new versions of "Invisible".

+On May 11, 2026, Aiken released a new single “Rewind”.
+The full album will be released September 25, 2026.